treemoons/NodeJs-Chat/readme.md

 ﻿# MY NODEJS TEST
 > # **myWebChat**
-## This is client window for chatting with others.
+## This is client window for chatting with others,which is a component that can be CORS of website.
+- this is component after user logined，username could be encrypted by function that `atob` or `btoa` to decrypt the part.
--  adds below:
+-  adds the following into your html :
  ```html
  <object data="./NodeJs-Chat/myWebChat/chat.html" type="text/html"></object>
  ```
-- Then you can use the function to change the default color of theme or other UI settings
+- Then you can use the JavaScript function to change the default color of theme or other UI settings<br>(I recommend to add code to parameters that is function ,instead of deleting existed code )
 ```js
 initialFrameTheme({
     chat= document.getElementsByClassName('chat')[0], //object element